Master-Planned Industrial Property Outcomes

-The fully master-planned, greenfield site is currently home to more than 70 companies involved mostly in manufacturing, warehousing and logistics, and servicing Canterbury’s significant agricultural sector.
+The fully master-planned, greenfield site is currently home to more than 120 companies involved mostly in manufacturing, contracting, warehousing and logistics, and servicing Canterbury’s significant agricultural sector.
 They've committed to Izone due to its state-of-the-art infrastructure, pivotal location and stable alluvial soils.

 Izone specialises in assisting clients to optimise their use of land by tailoring boundaries to best fit site size and dimension requirements.

 The development’s ownership by Selwyn District Council ensures affordable land prices, low annual rates and favourable district plan rules.
 These include: no development levies, no maximum site cover, and no restrictions on the generation of traffic movements.

 Siting your business at Izone makes commercial sense in every respect.